Not All Tokens Matter: Towards Efficient LLM Reasoning via Token Significance in Reinforcement Learning: Introduction

-Building on these insights, we introduce \textbf{\textsc{Bingo}} (\textbf{B}oosting Efficient Reason\textbf{ING} in Policy \textbf{O}ptimization), a RL framework that incorporates our two proposed reward mechanisms into standard RL algorithms such as Proximal Policy Optimization (PPO)~\cite{Schulman2017ProximalPO}.
+Building on these insights, we introduce \textbf{\textsc{Bingo}} (\textbf{B}oosting Efficient Reason\textbf{ING} in Policy \textbf{O}ptimization), an RL framework that incorporates our two proposed reward mechanisms into standard RL algorithms such as Proximal Policy Optimization (PPO)~\citep{Schulman2017ProximalPO} as illustrated in Figure~\ref{fig:teaser} (B).
 This enables joint optimization of both reasoning accuracy and efficiency.
-Extensive experiments across diverse reasoning benchmarks show that \textsc{Bingo} significantly reduces redundant computation while maintaining—or even improving—task accuracy, consistently outperforming strong baselines.
-As shown in Figure~\ref{fig:teaser}, our method delivers substantial gains on both simple and challenging datasets.
-For example, on the relatively straightforward GSM8K benchmark, it improves accuracy by 1.6 percentage points while reducing response length by 57\%.
-On the more challenging TheoremQA dataset, it achieves a 4.5-point accuracy improvement and a 60\% reduction in response length.
+Extensive experiments across diverse reasoning benchmarks show that \textsc{Bingo} consistently outperforms strong baselines by reducing redundant computation while maintaining or improving accuracy (Appendix~\ref{ap:baseline}).

 In summary, this paper makes the following key contributions: \begin{itemize}[leftmargin=*, itemsep=0pt, labelsep=5pt, topsep=0pt] \item \textbf{Token Significance Insight.} We introduce the concept of \textit{token significance} in policy optimization, distinguishing between \textit{significant} and \textit{insignificant} tokens in reasoning traces.
 This insight motivates our \textit{significance-aware length reward}, which explicitly penalizes uninformative tokens while preserving critical reasoning content, enabling more targeted and effective length control. \item \textbf{Dynamic Length Control.} We propose a \textit{dynamic length reward} strategy that adjusts the reward signal over the course of training—encouraging longer reasoning in the early stages to foster exploration, and gradually promoting conciseness as the model converges. \item \textbf{Efficiency-Oriented RL Framework.} We develop \textbf{\textsc{Bingo}}, a new reinforcement learning framework that integrates both reward strategies.
 Extensive experiments across multiple reasoning benchmarks, along with comprehensive analyses, demonstrate its effectiveness. \end{itemize}